 8:30 am – Zoom webinar opens for attendees to enter, workshop begins at 9 a.m.

 9 am – Regulations vs. Statutes (30 minutes)

 B. Alcohol and Drug Committee (ADC) Clinical Supervision Regulations (updated changes from 2019) along with the proposed virtual supervision changes (potentially in 2022).

-D. Discussion of cross licensure differences and legal implications.
+D. Discussion of top violations of licensure regulations and laws.